-You have the right to access to your file.
-You may request to see and/or receive a copy of information from your file.
+It is your right to have access to your file.
+You may request to see your file and/or request a copy of information from your file.
 Certain exceptions apply as outlined in our access to records policy and will be explained to you at the time of request.
+To access your records as a current client, a request is made for an appointment with the Program Manager.
+If you are a past client, an appointment request is made with the Program Director.